boyahou/boyahou.github.io/_pages/about.md

 ---

 I am a final-year PhD student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
-Prior to this, I received B.Tech. from Zhejiang University and M.Eng. from University of Illinois, Urbana-Champaign, both in 2019.
+Prior to this, I received M.Eng. from University of Illinois, Urbana-Champaign and B.Tech. from Zhejiang University, both in 2019.

 My CV can be found here [cv_Boya](../assets/BoyaCV.pdf).

 # Research:
-My research interests lie in the area of autonomy.
-I draw on tools from applied mathematics, machine learning, and control theory to develop efficient data-driven algorithms in uncertain environments with theoretical guarantees, with a focus on applications to electric power grids and electrified transportation.

-- ## Compressed Learning of Dynamical Systems:
+- ## Nonparametric Compressed Learning of Dynamical Systems:

    In my research, I aim to reconcile the classical model-based approach with the modern learning-based approach, where the role of a model is to represent an agent's existing knowledge and yet to allow for data-driven tuning to perfect control designs.
 The key threads of my research methodology are: